 - Pre Shave: $0.50 plus the cost of the bottle

 - After Shave: $0.50 plus the cost of the bottle

 When we went away in February for our skiing (near-death) weekend, Ethan and I did some antiquing and for the first time in our relationship, he was excited about shopping!
 He spent the day looking for an antique razor, but with no luck.
 One shop owner told us that they sell very very quickly.
 So Ethan took to eBay for a deal.

 Getting’ Oily with It!

 After Ethan bought his razor and other accessories, he asked me to make him a pre shave and after shave.
 I was a little confused about what a pre-shave was and did some research on both before making my own concoctions.

 The Pre-Shave Ethan puts on before the shaving cream.
 The purpose is to provide an extra layer of protection and help the razor glide smoothly over the skin.
-I used lavender oil because it speeds healing and soothes scrapes and cuts.
-It is also antiseptic and anti-inflammatory.
-I also added a bit of orange oil for a pleasant cites smell.
 The Vitamin E was added because it is a natural preservative and it is great for the skin.